Water-Only Hair Washing: Is The No-Poo Method Good?

 Image: Shutterstock

 You can use lukewarm and cold water to wash off the dirt and dust and then follow it up with a good conditioner.
 However, don’t be discouraged if you have straight or wavy hair.
-You can also transition to this minimalist hair care routine of washing your hair with only water and reap all the benefits it has to offer.
+You can also transition to the no-poo method by co-washing your hair at first and then shift to only water.

 Now the golden question is, is there a flipside?
 Are there any cons of a water-only hair wash routine?
 What could avoiding shampoo do to your hair?
 Find out next.